jcuroboclub/Project-Mario/Zumo/kartRGB/README.md

 # kartRGB

-Port of my (Ross) RC Zumo code which uses WS2821B RGB LED strip for brake / reverse.
+Mod of my (Ross) RC Zumo code which uses WS2821B RGB LED strip for brake / reverse.
 Have done a little mod for Mario Kart which implements power up

 Serial protocol is